 Forecasts for weather conditions in January can be challenging due to Malaysia’s continued monsoon season during that period.
 Nevertheless, January has been marked by unexpected sunny and dry weather in recent years.

 We can categorize January 20th to January 24th, 2023, as the super peak season.
 But on the other hand, January 24th to January 25th is the shoulder peak season.
 This is because most Malaysian Chinese usually extend their holiday until January 29th to visit their family or go on holiday.

-- Most Malaysian will take this opportunity to travel back to their hometown or have a vacation with a family.
+- Most Malaysian will take this opportunity to travel back to their hometown or vacation with a family.

 - Most highways in Malaysia will be congested.
-If you plan to have a day trip from Kuala Lumpur, you must start early to prevent getting stuck in a massive jammed.
+If you plan a day trip from Kuala Lumpur, you must start early to avoid getting stuck in a massive congested.